Home > News > How Weatherproofing Your Home Can Save Energy

-Winter is here and if you’re feeling the sting of higher energy bills from your heating it may be time to look at weatherproofing your home.
+Weatherproofing your home can be a great way to endure Australia’s changing climates while saving you money on your energy bills.
 In Australia, energy use and sustainability are growing concerns.
 Something as simple as sealing your home against air leakage can increase your comfort all the while reducing your energy bills and carbon emissions by as much as 25%.

 As is often the case, when you ignore small and mundane maintenance issues like cleaning the gutters or fixing the roof – the cost is bound to add up over time.
-Incorporating ‘passive design’ into your home and taking care of these menial tasks is the best way to weatherproof your home for the winter.
+Incorporating ‘passive design’ into your home and taking care of these menial tasks is the best way to weatherproof your home.
 But where to start?

 First off, what is passive design?
 Essentially, passive design is where you take advantage of the climate to maintain a comfortable temperature range in the home, minimising the need for mechanical heating and cooling.
 You really cannot overstate the importance of passive design.
-With some substantial renovations to your home, you can upgrade thermal comfort and save yourself considerable money long-term car loans.
+With some substantial renovations to your home, you can upgrade thermal comfort and save yourself considerable money long-term.

 If you’re looking to add some passive design to your home layout, things to consider with the renovations include:

 For more information, we recommend checking out the government’s Your Home website.
-It’s a great source for all you need to know about effective passive design loan on centrelink.
+It’s a great source for all you need to know about effective passive design.

-Passive design is a large-scale solution for weatherproofing your home, but there are plenty of maintenance tasks you could do that will also be effective in keeping you toasty this winter.
+Passive design is a large-scale solution for weatherproofing your home, but there are plenty of maintenance tasks you could do that will also be effective in keeping you toasty in winter, and cooler in Summer.
 Here are our top tips for simple changes you could make to your home to stay warm without wasting money on heating.

 No matter the season, no one wants a leaky roof – but in winter especially, the last thing you want is for your roof to cave in from rotted timbers.
 During the colder months, we need our roofs to be watertight to ensure we don’t lose any precious heat.
 Get a professional in to assess your roof for leaks and ensure you don’t have to pay the price for leniency should a storm roll through this season.

 Gaps around windows and door frames are the perfect means for heat loss.
 15 to 25% of winter heat loss in buildings stems from air leakage.
 That’s a lot, especially if you’re pumping the heater in an attempt to warm things up.
-By sealing large gaps around your windows and doors you’ll ensure no heat can escape and also prevent water damage (which is also a very costly problem to fix).
-Added bonus – this tip is also great for when summer rolls in and you want to keep cool air inside!
+By sealing large gaps around your windows and doors, you’ll ensure no heat can escape and also prevent water damage (which is also a very costly problem to fix).
+Bonus – this tip is also great for when summer rolls in, and you want to keep cool air inside!

 Wintry weather can contribute to mould and rising damp around the home, so keep an eye out for any build up in areas like the bathroom ceiling or cupboard corners.
-Places that are usually dark and dank are breeding grounds for mould and it can pop up faster than you know it.
-Prolonged exposure to mould can have profound effects on your health and if the stuff gets into your gyprock you might have to replace the whole thing.
-Protect your health and home by paying attention to these problem areas and if you spot any cases beyond your ability to clean, contact a professional before it gets worse.
+Places that are usually dark and dank are breeding grounds for mould, and it can pop up faster than you know it.
+Prolonged mould exposure can have profound effects on your health, and if the stuff gets into your gyprock, you might have to replace the whole thing.
+Protect your health and home by paying attention to these problem areas, and if you spot any cases beyond your ability to clean, contact a professional before it gets worse.

 Over time, the exterior of your home is battered with a range of weather conditions – rain, wind, and sun.
 All this exposure will definitely leave its mark and wear through your paint over time.
 To protect one of your biggest financial assets, give your home a fresh coat of paint this winter!
 Painting can help prevent water damage and moisture problems popping up (which as you know is very common in these colder months).
 If you have a brick home, filling loose areas or large cracks and holes will also prevent any mould or mildew issues arising.